tayvano/lazarus-bluenoroff-research/hacks-and-thefts/tapioca.md

 ## Details

-> Theft is tied on-chain to other recent hacks such as Nexera, Concentric, Masa, SpaceCatch, Reach, Serenity Shield, MurAll, etc I have previously covered which were the result of fake job scams (contagious interview)
+> Theft is tied Onchain to other recent hacks such as Nexera, Concentric, Masa, SpaceCatch, Reach, Serenity Shield, MurAll, etc I have previously covered which were the result of fake job scams (contagious interview)

 > Stolen funds from this incident were bridged from Arbitrum to BSC where ~$4.7M currently sits.

 - [ZachXBT](https://t.me/investigations/167)

-## On-chain
+## Onchain

 - 0x70285a11489bed93686410ebc727057cafb8129d